-Points Available 5 4 3 0 five and 10 minutes. four and five minutes or 10 Presentation is between three and four minutes or 11 and 12 minutes.
-Presentation is shorter than three minutes or had to be stopped at 12 minutes.
+Points Available 5 4 3 0 - 0- five and 10 minutes. four and five minutes or 10 three and four minutes or Presentation is shorter than three minutes or had to be stopped at 12 minutes.

-Points 20-16 15-11 10-6 5-1 Needs Improvement Available Accomplished Commendable Developing Text The book captivates and inspires the reader, and is an excellent, professional-caliber representation of children's literature.
+Overall lilipat , C Points Available 20-16 Accomplished 15-11 Commendable 10-6 Developing 5-1 Needs Improvement Overall Impact The book captivates and inspires the reader, and is an excellent, professional-caliber representation of children's literature.
 The concept, execution, and presentation are professional-caliber.
 The book is a commendable, student-level representation of children's literature.
 The concept, execution, and presentation represent commendable, student-level quality though not quite professional-caliber.
 The book reflects a developing representation of children's literature.
-Aspects of the concept, execution, and presentation are acceptable, if basic.
-The guidelines are followed, though multiple aspects of the book's concept, execution, and presentation may distract the audience from intended impact.
+Aspects of the concept, execution, and presentation are acceptable if basic.
+The guidelines are followed, though multiple aspects of the book's concept, execution, and presentation may distract the audience from the intended impact.
 The book reflects emerging skills in crafting and presenting original children's literature.
 The book may reflect a partial or incomplete understanding of the full task assigned.